What is the Kamaishi Railway, the first railway in the Tohoku region and the third largest in Japan? [Kamaishi City, Iwate Prefecture]

 It is thought that with the development of road networks and increased use of automobiles, the existence of mining railways became an obstacle to automobile traffic

-The mine railway, which opened as the first railway in the Tohoku region and was once abolished but later revived and continued to run through the Kamaishi area, came to an end in 1965 .
+The mining railway, which opened as the first railway in the Tohoku region, was once discontinued but was revived and continued to run in Kamaishi,finally ended its history in 1965.

 Nearly 60 years have passed since the line was abolished, but traces of the abandoned tracks and facilities remain in places such as near JR Rikuchu-Ohashi Station